tiagonmas/ManagerReadme/README.md

 # ManagerReadme
 A description of my management philosophies.

-One of the most compelling managers I know shared a document which highlighted his management style, philosophy and expectations when he joined our company and took over our team.
-I found it useful and have continued the tradition.
-With each new role, the document is updated.
-I saw someone else published their ManagerReadme on github and decided to do the same.
-Thanks also to Joe Shirey from whom I have also cut-n-pasted some of his content.
+What is this document?
+I was referred to a set of documents called [Manager Readmes](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) by [@joeshirey](https://github.com/joeshirey) and forked this template from [@bethz](https://github.com/bethz/ManagerReadme).
+As Joe stated I also *"found it to be a great way to start the relationship, so I thought I would write my own borrowing from a number of examples.
+This README contains information about working with me (consider it a cheat sheet) and my role.
+This will be a living document that I will update over time."*

 # My job

 As Manager of a team, it is my job to:

-- Attract and retain talent
-- Manage and Build well-functioning teams
+- Attracting and ensuring we are bringing the best talent into the organization and retaining that talent.
-- Help grow every person on the team technically and through their career (even if the next step is not on our team)
+-	Helping grow every person on the team technically and through their career (even if the next step is not on our team)
+-	Understanding the business and translating what we need to do into priorities for the team to create clarity.
+-	Ensuring that you have everything you need to do your job and that if there are barriers that I am finding ways to help you get around them
+-	Advocating for each member of the team
+-	Creating a culture that provides an environment where everyone on the team can do their best work.

 # How I approach my job

-My basic premise is to do the right thing.
+In all I do I try hard to follow Microsof't's [Model / Coach / Care](https://www.businessinsider.com.au/microsoft-is-using-growth-mindset-to-power-management-strategy-2019-11?r=US&IR=T) principles.
+And one of the basic premises that I learned from one of [leaders](https://www.linkedin.com/in/derekburney/) is is to "do the right thing" #DTRT.
 I will understand the business and translate that into priorities for the team.
 I will ensure that you have what you need to do the job and if there are barriers, we will work together to address them.
 I am pleasantly persistent and am effective at addressing logjams.
 I will also advocate for you and help you grow technically and in your career.
 I also like what I do and hope the same is true for you.

 I am responsible and attentive but I do not want to micro manage anyone.
 Your success is ultimately my success, so I will go out of my way to try and make you successful.

 I am frequently on calls or in meetings.
 I'm happy to IM via Skype or Teams if I am able or I will get back to you shortly.
 If it's burning, please txt my cell or call my cell.

+#My goals
+- Be a manager that all the people in my teams (and MSFT) trust and rely on
+-
 # How do I expect you to approach your job

 I expect you to do the right thing.